Three Mile Island Nuclear Generating Station: Accident

 On March 28, 1979, a cooling system malfunction caused a partial meltdown of the reactor core.
 This loss-of-coolant accident resulted in the release of an estimated 43,000 curies (1.59 PBq) of radioactive krypton-85 gas (with an approximate half-life of 11 years), and less than 20 curies (740 GBq) of the especially hazardous iodine-131 (with a half-life of around 8 days), into the surrounding environment.

 Nearly 2 million people were exposed to radiation from the accident.
 A review by the World Nuclear Association concluded that no deaths, injuries or adverse health effects resulted from the accident, and a report by Columbia University epidemiologist Maureen Hatch confirmed this finding.
 Because of the health concerns, the Pennsylvania Department of Health kept a registry of more than 30,000 people that lived within 5 miles of TMI at the time of the accident.
 The registry was kept for nearly 20 years until 1997, when no evidence was found of unusual health effects.
 Further epidemiology studies have not shown any increase in cancer as a result of the accident.
 However, almost $25 million was paid in insurance settlements to people who then agreed not to discuss their injuries in ongoing litigation.

 Unit 2 has not been operational since the accident occurred.

 The New York Times reported on August 14, 1993, 14 years after the accident, that the cleanup had finished.
 According to the United States NRC, 2.3 million gallons of waste water had been removed.

 The incident was widely publicized internationally, and had far-reaching effects on public opinion, particularly in the United States.
 The China Syndrome, a movie about a nuclear disaster, which was released 12 days before the incident and received a glowing reception from the movie-going public, became a blockbuster hit.

 Unit 2 Generator

-On January 22, 2010, officials at the NRC announced the electrical generator from the damaged Unit 2 reactor at TMI will be used at Shearon Harris Nuclear Plant in New Hill, North Carolina.
+On January 22, 2010, officials at the NRC announced the electrical generator from the damaged Unit 2 reactor at TMI would be used at Shearon Harris Nuclear Plant in New Hill, North Carolina.
 The generator was transported in two parts, weighing a combined 670 tons.
 It was refurbished and installed during a refueling outage at Shearon Harris NPP in November 2010.